 Dear Barbara,

-We finally submitted the ENCODE encyclopedia resource and the companion disease resource associated papers.
-Jing (cced) will be sending you the supplements of these together with the main texts.
+We have submitted the ENCODE Encyclopedia resource and the companion disease resource associated papers.
+Along with the main text documents, Jing (CC’ed) will be sending you the supplements of these papers.

 I would like to work on these first as far as getting the supplements set up.
 Then after that, I will turn to the other supplements in the encyclopedia package.

-I'm cc'ing Orli to keep her in the loop.
+I'm also CC'ing Orli to keep her in the loop.

 Cheers,